Pull to refresh

 Why it matters

-Global aviation, shipping, and military networks gain a fully unified high-capacity geostationary alternative to Starlink — the only competing worldwide satellite broadband system outside low Earth orbit.
+Global aviation, shipping, and military networks gain a unified high-capacity geostationary alternative to Starlink — the only competing worldwide satellite broadband system outside low Earth orbit.

 Play on this story Voices Debate Predict